31st January is your last chance to book in the British Airways Winter sale. You can take a look at what is available via this special page of ba.com.

 As usual, don’t book a Club World flight before pricing it up via BA Holidays – see here.
 Adding a hotel or car can often cost little more, and sometimes less, than the flight itself.
 BA Holidays also lets you lock in your trip now by only paying a small deposit, with the balance only due five weeks before travel.

-And don’t forget ‘part pay with Avios’
+Don’t forget ‘part pay with Avios’

 Sale flights are still valid for ‘part pay with Avios’.
 How much you save now varies by route and by class, and the value per point tends to get worse the more you try to discount, but it is always worth taking a look at what is on offer for your particular ticket.